Jael-G/StravaTracker/README.md

 The rest normally come included in Python

 # IMPORTANT
-After running it once, the area between the #VVVVVV and #ΛΛΛΛΛΛ has to be commented out in order to prevent the program from riding the .csv headers over and over agian
+- After running it once,comment out the lines from 20 to 24 in order to prevent the program from riding the .csv headers over and over again.
+- You must specified your chrome driver path and your strava.com profile link in the areas indicated in the code